Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Results

 In Fig.~\ref{fig:2}, we make use of the strain evolution of the $^{3}E$ states to extract the strain susceptibility (denoted here as $\chi$) of the optical transitions in the NV center.
-As mentioned previously, $\varepsilon_{\langle1, 1, 1\rangle}$ does not split the $^{3}E$ manifolds.
+As mentioned previously, $\varepsilon_{[1,1,1]}$ does not split the $^{3}E$ manifolds.
 In this case, $\chi$ is identical for the $^{3}E_{y/x}$ states [Fig.~\ref{fig:2}{(a)}], and is found to follow an almost-linear response, with linear coefficient $\chi_{\text{L}}=19.2$ eV.
 The wide range of strain considered here allows to also capture the quadratic component of the strain susceptibility $\chi_{\text{Q}}$, although the realistic range of strain (typically $< 10^{-5}$) renders this contribution negligible within linear-strain regimes most relevant for experiments.

-In the case of $\varepsilon_{\langle1, -1, 1\rangle}$, the resulting quadratic susceptibility over the same range of strain is more pronounced [left panel of Fig.~\ref{fig:2}{(b)}], due to splitting of the $^{3}E$ manifold.
+Because transverse strain breaks the degeneracy between $^{3}E_{y/x}$ states [left panel of Fig.~\ref{fig:2}{(b)}], care must be taken in how the states are labeled.
+For instance, if one assumes that the energy ordering stays the same for different signs of strain, e.g., $E_{y}$ is always the lowest in energy, then in the case of $\varepsilon_{[1,-1,1]}$ there is an apparent anti-crossing, and the quadratic components of the susceptibility over the same range of strain as in Fig.~\ref{fig:2}{(a)} are more pronounced [illustrated by pink fits to the data in left panel of Fig~\ref{fig:2}{(b)}].
+This is consistent with what has been done previously in the experimental literature \cite{Tamarat2006, Bassett2011, Acosta2012, Lee2016, McCullian2022}.

+On the other hand, labeling the $E_{y/x}$ states based on their strain induced shifts, e.g., $E_{y}$ as the state with largest shift with strain, we find a much more linear response for both $E_{y}$ and $E_{x}$ states [solid fits in Fig.~\ref{fig:2}{(b)}].
+Further, the strongest susceptibility of the $E_{y}$ in this picture is consistent with the transverse component of strain being primarily along the local $y$ direction [Fig.~\ref{fig:1}{(a)}].
+Lastly, as shown in the next section, this labeling of the states results in a smooth evolution of the dipole couplings, with clear trends under the effect of strain.